arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 **Note:** USB, I2C and SIM functionality over PCIe is available only for the X8.
 Full PCIe functionality not provided at this time.

+### Mini PCIe Connector and Cellular Capability
+The Portenta Max Carrier does not have built-in cellular capability but includes a Mini PCIe slot (J8) that allows for the integration of optional 4G modules with GNSS capabilities.
+This slot supports USB, I2C and USIM interfaces, allowing the system to add cellular connectivity and GNSS functionality.
+Users can install a compatible 4G module to provide cellular connectivity.

+The Mini PCIe interface on the Portenta Max Carrier is optimized for integrating cellular and GNSS modules, supporting multiple communication protocols and power management features.
+It enables IoT, remote monitoring and edge computing applications with reliable connectivity.
+An external power source of 6V to 36V is required to use the Mini PCIe slot.

+Compatible modules include the Arduino Pro 4G Module (EMEA / GNSS Global), which provides LTE Cat.4 speeds of up to 150 Mbps download and 50 Mbps upload.
+The Portenta Max Carrier supports modem integration via the Qualcomm MSM Interface (QMI) and raw AT command based communication.
+Users can configure the module using Linux commands or the Arduino Linux Wizard for simplified setup.

 ### USB
 The Portenta Max Carrier also includes a USB 2.0 Hi-Speed Hub controller based on the USB2514B/M2 (U3) that manages the 2 USB devices from the USB type A connector (J15) plus the LoRa® (U23) and PCIe (J8) modules.
 J15 is protected by a NCP383LMUAJAATXG (U7) power switch and current limiter.